jssql1234/docs-sqlacc/docs/getting-started/database/backup-restore.md

    ![19](../../../static/img/getting-started/database/backup-restore/18.png)

-4. Click **Backup**
+4. Click **Backup**.

-   **Compress Backup File** : This option will put the backup file into a ZIP file.
+   **Compress Backup File**: This option will put the backup file into a ZIP file.

-   **Best Compression Mode** : Takes longer time than normal backup, but the file size will be smaller.
+   **Best Compression Mode**: Takes longer time than normal backup, but the file size will be smaller.

    ![20](../../../static/img/getting-started/database/backup-restore/19.png)